dora-metrics/pelorus/docs/Demo.md

 # Pelorus Demo

 ### Assumptions
-- oc, helm command line tools installed
+- oc, Helm command line tools installed
 - Logged into OCP Cluster via the CLI and UI as kubeadmin

 ### Goal

-This demo shows how Pelorus captures a change going through the application's delivery cycle.
+This demo shows how Pelorus captures a change going through the five steps of the application's delivery cycle.
-* Install and configure Pelorus
+1. Install and configure Pelorus
-* Install a sample application that Pelorus will measure
+2. Install a sample application that Pelorus will measure
-* Set a baseline of data for Pelorus measurements
+3. Set a baseline of data for Pelorus measurements
-* Create a new commits, and Github issues
+4. Create a new commits, and GitHub issues
-* Watch as the metrics and trends change as new versions roll out
+5. Watch as the metrics and trends change as new versions roll out

 # Lead Time for Change and Deployment Frequency

 ![dora_lead_deployment](img/dora_metrics1.png)

-> **Note:** More information about the four key DORA metrics can be found in the [Software Delivery Performance](https://github.com/konveyor/konveyor.github.io/blob/main/content/Pelorus/SoftwareDeliveryPerformance.md) section.
+> **Note:** More information about the four key DORA metrics can be found in the [Software Delivery Performance](https://GitHub.com/konveyor/konveyor.GitHub.io/blob/main/content/Pelorus/SoftwareDeliveryPerformance.md) section.

 ## Installing Pelorus
 There are two steps to installing Pelorus: